 Although there is a Canadians with Disabilities Act, the equal access provisions must be legislated at the provincial level; and not all provinces have done so.

-In addition to the OBC, several municipalities have adopted accessibility design guidelines, which exceed the requirements of the OBC.
+Municipalities have adopted accessibility design guidelines.
 These municipalities in many cases also have an “accessibility co-ordinator”.
 This person will help you determine the appropriate design standards for your project.
 Take note however that the municipal guidelines cannot supercede provincial legislation.
-A link to accessibility design guidelines for London Ontario is provided in the links area.
-You should check with your own municipality as to the standards / design guidelines that apply for your project.

-In the absence of Canada-wide legislation to provide for universal accessibility in the built environment, you can order a copy of the CAN/CSA-B651-04 (R2010) “Accessible Design for the Built Environment.”
+In the absence of Canada-wide legislation to provide for universal accessibility in the built environment, you can order a copy of CAN/CSA-B651-04 (R2010) “Accessible Design for the Built Environment” .

 Note that these are starting points only, and that your municipal/provincial legislation may differ from these standards.